GeminiDRSoftware/astrodata/docs/miscellaneous/pyopensci_response_1.md

 ```

 </details>

+This is a pretty minimal example, of course, but I think cases where the two interact can be managed primarily through accessing underlying data and metadata directly, rather than creating outright support for `astrodata` within the other packages.

 **5. Would it be possible to provide a small example of how to develop a processing tool with astrodata that goes beyond just adding properties and tags?
 In otherwords, once I have done those things what does astrodata do for me?
 I'm not suggesting a full reduction pipeline here (DRAGONS does that) but something that shows a step or two of processing files using would be helpful.**